Withdrawal & Recovery

 This is the single most commonly reported withdrawal symptom.
 It often catches people off guard because the intensity feels disproportionate.
 Small things that normally would not bother you suddenly feel enraging.
 You might snap at a coworker, lose patience with your kids, or feel a simmering anger that has no specific target.

 Why it happens.
 THC activates CB1 receptors in your amygdala (the brain region that processes threat and emotional reactions) and your prefrontal cortex (the region responsible for impulse control and emotional regulation).
 With regular use, your brain relies on THC to keep these systems in balance.
 Without it, your amygdala becomes hyperactive while your prefrontal cortex is temporarily underperforming.
 The result is an emotional response system with the volume turned up and the filter turned off.
+Research monitoring adolescents and young adults during three weeks of controlled abstinence confirmed that mood disturbance, including irritability, follows a predictable trajectory with measurable improvement over the monitoring period.[4]

 How long it lasts.
 Irritability typically peaks around days 3 to 5 and noticeably improves by week 2.
 Most people report it fully resolving within 3 to 4 weeks.